 Earn revenue.
 Blogging can be lucrative with time and continued effort.
 The best way to see the monetary fruits of your labor is by posting quality content regularly that draws in new readers and brings more traffic to your website.
 This will help your blog gain advertisers and can also boost your status as an online influencer, which can open up the door for affiliate marketing.

 Build an online community.
 Thanks to the internet, we no longer need to live in the same city, state or even country to feel connected to others.
-A blog creates a space to share your story, ideas and start conversations with people all over the world with mutual interests.
+A blog, as part of a wider blogosphere community, creates a space to share your story, ideas and start conversations with people all over the world with mutual interests.
 A blog typically has a comments section where your readers can speak with you directly, allowing you to engage in conversation and build relationships.

 Now that you have a better understanding of the reasons behind starting a blog, let's explore the steps you need to take to create one, from ideation to publication.